JesseDWhite/mr-robogers-neighborhood/README.md

 Test: "it should return "Won't you be my neighboor?" if 3 is given."
 Code: beepBoop(3)
 Expected Output: ["Won't you be my neighboor?"]

+Test: "it should return "Boop!" if the number 2."
+Code: beepBoop(2)
+Expected Output: ["Boop!"]